-For an art-loan appraisal, borrowers should start with lender-ready front and reverse photos, then layer in sharp signature shots, label and hallmark details, and condition evidence.
-A complete packet lets FAIR decide quickly whether desktop-first review is sufficient or whether the file needs in-person inspection before credit approval proceeds.
+For an art-loan appraisal, start with lender-ready front and reverse photos, then add signatures, labels, hallmarks, paperwork, and condition evidence.
+A complete packet helps FAIR decide whether desktop-first review is reasonable or whether in-person inspection is needed before credit review continues.

 What to Photograph for an Art Loan Appraisal - FAIR online appraisal guide illustration

-Borrowers save time and reduce rework when the first evidence bundle already covers identity, authorship and condition.
-A lender-ready set should remove guesswork for the appraiser and make route decisions obvious from the first review.
+Borrowers save time when the first bundle covers identity, authorship, and condition.
+A lender-ready set should remove guesswork for the appraiser.

 Create a full front and reverse image for each object, captured in neutral light with all corners of the object visible.